/

 4. Customer Order History Analysis

-• Review the customer's past order behavior and patterns.
+• Review past order behavior and patterns.

 5. Integration with Fraud Detection Software